Learning to Specialize: Joint Gating-Expert Training for Adaptive MoEs in Decentralized Settings: Experiments

+For data diversity, we report results on the EMNIST dataset; please refer to Table \ref{tab:comparison2} for more information.
+We note that we have also considered lower than 73\% accuracy for the common expert (e.g., 67\%).
+Yet, such an initial performance was too low to improve further using any of the methods in comparison.
+This led to the inclusion of the 73\% and 80\% cases.
+This highlights the importance of the common expert in our framework, underlying that our methodology does not ``magically'' work for all cases.
+Still, proper preparation is needed to obtain favorable performance.

-The global accuracy reported at the end of training demonstrates the effectiveness and consistency of \texttt{FedJETs} in both datasets, with significantly better performance than other algorithms.
+The global accuracy reported at the end of training demonstrates the effectiveness and consistency of \texttt{DDOME} in all datasets, with significantly better performance than other algorithms.
 Please refer to Appendix \ref{sec:app_main_table} for a detailed end-to-end performance of the methods in Table \ref{tab:comparison} under different clients' distribution.

-\textbf{Ablation study: Initial common expert impact.} We conduct a thorough evaluation of the performance tradeoffs, when utilizing different common experts for the gating function decisions.
-Our findings indicate that the amount of training allocated in the initial \emph{common expert} has a critical effect on the overall performance of \texttt{FedJETs}.
-E.g., if the gating function uses a poor common expert for training, it can lead to poor performance (collapses to selecting a single expert), and therefore not be able to improve beyond the baseline.

-Figures \ref{fig:ranker_performance}-\ref{fig:ranker_breakpoint} show that the breakpoint of the gating function for the CIFAR100 dataset is approximately 66\% accuracy by the \emph{common expert}.
-In Figure \ref{fig:ranker_breakpoint}, it becomes clear that a major cause of this breakpoint is the fact that most of the experts are unable to surpass the initial accuracy of the common expert.
-This is attributed to the lack of an effective selection of experts, which is essential for the gradient updates of each expert to be aligned with the same part of the task.
-Figure \ref{fig:ranker_performance} also reveals the following: the 67\% case, given a few more iterations, is able to match the performance of the 73\% case.
-This suggests a ``phase-transition'' might exist, where more effort (i.e., communication) is needed to improve beyond the common expert's performance.
-This implies also the performance of \texttt{FedJETs} depends on the quality of the experts.

-\textbf{Ablation study: Common expert boosts experts' performance.} In order to test this hypothesis, we initialize each expert from the common expert and continue training for 2000 rounds.
-In Table \ref{tab:boost_experts}, we observe the final score of each method.
-Surprisingly, for \texttt{FedJETs} it takes a few more rounds to overcome the baseline than when the experts are initialized from scratch.
-This is because the pretrained model is optimal to the entire dataset.
-In order to successfully specialize each expert, it is necessary to retrain the model on the specific subset of labels.

-We also plot in Figure \ref{fig:ranker_breakpoint} the performance of each expert (denoted as exp\texttt{X}) over the communication rounds for different initial accuracy of the common expert.
-It is obvious that, for our setting, using a common expert with an accuracy below 67\% does not allow the gating function to improve sufficiently, thus preventing experts from improving beyond the baseline.
-Once the gating function can utilize a slightly better common expert, we are able to outperform the rest of the methods.

-\textbf{Ablation study: The ``anchor/normal'' client ratio.} To ensure the best performance of \texttt{FedJETs}, the sampling scheme must be carefully studied.
-This is due to the fact that each expert has a distinct distribution; i.e., their local objectives are only aligned with a particular subset of labels.
-It is essential to ensure consistency in the experts' updates to prevent them from drifting away from their own ``task''.
-As previously mentioned, we assume we have some control over the activation of the clients during training.